Meeco/js-sdk/packages/cli/README.md

 Create Invitation to invite other vault users as member of organization.
 This command is only accessible to organization agent.

 ```
-Create Invitation to invite other vault users as member of organization.
-This command is only accessible to organization agent.

 USAGE
   $ meeco organization-members:create-invitation [MEMBER_ROLE]